ros2/design/articles/content_filtering.md

 - create_contentfilteredtopic()
 - delete_contentfilteredtopic()

-**According to the specification, filter_expression can be only initialized at constructor and it is read_only. so not possible to change the filter_expression at runtime.**
+**According to the specification, filter_expression can be only initialized at constructor and it is read_only. so not possible to change the filter_exThis needs to be discussed to see if we have our specific requirement for expression syntax. but that will make conversion overhead.ed at runtime.
+[RTI v5.3.0](https://community.rti.com/static/documentation/connext-dds/5.3.0/doc/api/connext_dds/api_cpp2/classdds_1_1topic_1_1ContentFilteredTopic.html#a76310bf0b7123dd89afbacf43dbabf4a) can support this requirement.**

 #### DDSI-RTPS

 The ContentFilterProperty_t field provides all the required information to enable content filtering on the Writer side.
-DDS allows the user to modify the filter expression parameters at run-time.
+DDS allows the user to modify the filter expression parameter at runtime.
 Each time the parameters are modified, the updated information is exchanged using the Endpoint discovery protocol.
 This is identical to updating a mutable QoS value.

 ### Reference